-GEORGIA Statute(s) None.
-Initial effective date(s) N/A Substantive amendment(s) to laws N/A Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A Does the law set out permissible expenditures for the funds?
-N/A Does the law establish a governing council to approve disbursal of the funds?
-N/A Recently proposed legislation H.B.
+GEORGIA

+Statute(s) None.

+Initial effective date(s) N/A

+Substantive N/A

+amendment(s) to laws

+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for opioid litigation

+proceeds?

+Does the law set out N/A

+permissible expenditures

+for the funds?

+Does the law establish a N/A

+governing council to

+approve disbursal of the

+funds?

+Recently proposed H.B.
 1321, 156 th Gen. Assemb.
 (Ga.
 2022).
-This bill would have established a dedicated fund, set out approved expenditures, and created a governing council.
-However, the bill died prior to passage.
+This bill would have

+legislation established a dedicated fund, set out approved expenditures, and

+created and a governing council.
+However, the bill died prior to

+passage.

 HAWAII

 Statute(s) None.

 Initial effective date(s) N/A

+Substantive N/A

-Substantive amendment(s) to laws N/A
+amendment(s) to laws

-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A
+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for

+opioid litigation

+proceeds?

-Does the law set out permissible expenditures for the funds?
-N/A
+Does the law set out N/A

+permissible expenditures

+for the funds?

-Does the law establish a governing council to approve disbursal of the funds?
-N/A
+Does the law establish a N/A

+governing council to

+approve disbursal of the

+funds?

-Recently proposed legislation None.
+Recently proposed None.

+legislation

 IDAHO

 Statute(s) IDAHO CODE ANN. § 57-825 (West 2022).

 Initial effective date(s) April 21, 2021.

 Substantive None.

 amendment(s) to laws

-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-Yes.
-The statute establishes "in the state treasury the state-directed opioid settlement fund, to be managed by the state treasurer," that consists of moneys received in settlements and judgments, legislative appropriations, bequests or donations, and interest earned on idle moneys.
-IDAHO CODE ANN. § 57-825(1) (West 2022).
+Does the law establish a dedicated fund independent of the general treasury for Yes.
+The statute establishes "in the state treasury the state- directed opioid settlement fund, to be managed by the state treasurer," that consists of moneys received in settlements and judgments, legislative appropriations, bequests or donations, and interest earned on idle moneys.
+IDAHO CODE ANN. § 57-825(1)

+opioid litigation proceeds?
+(West 2022).

 Does the law set out permissible expenditures for the funds?
 Yes, though not with specificity.
 Moneys in the fund "must be used only for purposes relating to opioid abuse prevention and recovery programs."
 IDAHO CODE ANN. § 57-825(2) (West 2022).

 Does the law establish a governing council to approve disbursal of the funds?
-Recently proposed No. Moneys in the fund "shall be used as determined by legislative appropriation."
+No. Moneys in the fund "shall be used as determined by legislative appropriation."
 IDAHO CODE ANN. § 57-825(2) (West 2022).
-None.

-legislation None.
+Recently proposed legislation None.

-ILLINOIS Statute(s) None.
-Initial effective date(s) N/A Substantive amendment(s) to laws N/A Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A Does the law set out permissible expenditures for the funds?
-N/A Does the law establish a governing council to approve disbursal of the funds?
-N/A Recently proposed legislation S.B.
+ILLINOIS

+Statute(s) None.

+Initial effective date(s) N/A

+Substantive N/A

+amendment(s) to laws

+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for

+opioid litigation proceeds?

+Does the law set out N/A

+permissible expenditures for the funds?

+Does the law establish a N/A

+governing council to

+approve disbursal of the

+funds?

+Recently proposed S.B.
 3475, 102 nd Gen. Assemb., 2 nd Reg.
 Sess.
 (Ill.
 2022).
+The

-The bill is based on the Model Act, and it establishes an independent fund, sets out permissible expenditures, and establishes a governing council.
-As of May 2022, the bill is pending in a Senate committee.
+legislation bill is based on the Model Act, and it establishes an independent

+fund, sets out permissible expenditures, and establishes a governing council.
+As of December 2022, the bill is pending in a Senate committee.